M66B/FairEmail/FAQ.md

 The error *...
 Couldn't connect to host ...* means that there was no response from the email server within a reasonable time (20 seconds by default).
 Mostly this indicates internet connectivity issues, possibly caused by a VPN or by a firewall app.
 You can try to increase the connection timeout in the connection settings of FairEmail, for when the email server is really slow.
+Some devices have a firewall, which you can access like this:

+*Settings, Data usage, Three-dots overflow menu, Data usage control*

 The error *...
 Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.